Characters from the television show The Walking Dead who don't fit on any of the other character pages:

 - Nice Job Fixing It, Villain: His decision to leave Alexandria's gate open brings zombies inside the safe zone.
 Fortunately, Rick finds and kills them before anyone's hurt.
 But it's this action that contributes to the people accepting Rick into Alexandria permanently.

-- Not So Different: In "Conquer", he is just like Sasha when struggling with his own morality.
+- Not So Different: In "Conquer", he is just like Sasha when struggling with his own morality and desire to die.

 - Provides Bob a peaceful death in comfort.